qianchu/adjust_cwe/README.md

  ```
  bash encode.sh [cuda] [model] [layer] [static model] [dimension]
  ```
  [static model] is the text file of a static model's embeddings.
-You can download the fasttext model that we used in our experiments [here]
+For example, you can download the fasttext model [here](https://www.dropbox.com/s/8uru7gp9ipo24p6/wiki.en.1024.vec?dl=0).
+ [layer] is the range of layers from the contextual representations to take an average

  ```
  bash encode.sh 0 bert-large-cased 12-25 fasttext-wiki-en-1024-bin-vec 768 &> encode.log &
  ```